 That doesn’t make cellophane a problem for storing cigars.
 As long as your humidor is properly set up and not holding too much moisture, cigars stored in cellophane will humidify normally.

-In fact, wrapped cigars may take a bit longer to stabilize in a new humidor, but once they do, storage is perfectly safe.
+Just know that wrapped cigars may take a bit longer to stabilize in a new humidor, but once they settle in, they store and smoke just fine.
 This is why cigars can sit in humidors, wrapped or unwrapped, without affecting how they smoke.

 Leaving cigars in cello is often the smarter move, especially for everyday storage.